 As a 1.5 generation immigrant from Taiwan, "family" is spread over multiple time zones, born of blood and curated by choice.
-My own piece of home includes my wife and our pibble in East Palo Alto where my favorite hobbies include downtime watching TV or reading; trying to organize the chaos my wife thrives on; and collecting power tools for an endless list of DIY projects.
+My own piece of home includes my wife and our pibble in East Palo Alto where my favorite hobbies include downtime spent reading or watching TV; trying to organize the chaos around me; and collecting power tools for an endless list of DIY projects.

 Carleigh Kude, M.P.A.